ma-everett/tmpcache/README.md

 Running
 ----------------

-    > tmpcache -m 64MB -s 1MB -w [waddress] -r [raddress] -c [dir]
+    > tmpcache_host dir raddress waddress

-Where _waddress_ (for writing) and _raddress_ (for reading) is an Crossroads adddress in one of the following forms.
+Where _waddress_ (for writing) and _raddress_ (for reading) is an zmq adddress in one of the following forms.

-1. IPC:///tmp/write.tmpcache
+1. ipc:///tmp/write.tmpcache
-2. TCP://127.0.0.1:8888
+2. tcp://127.0.0.1:8888

-Maximum memory is set with the _m_ argument, the default is 64MB.

-The maximum size of the data to cache, as set with the _s_ argument, the default is 1MB.

 _dir_ is the directory (absolute path) where the cache will reside.
 To improve the performance, use a *tmpfs* for the cache directory.